pranvking/pranvking/README.md

 - 👋 Hi, I’m @Pranav Karmacharya
 - 👀 I’m interested in ...Learning and growing better
-- 🌱 I’m currently learning ...React and Next js
+- 🌱 I’m currently learning ...Next js and Django
 - 💞️ I’m looking to collaborate on ...My future projects
 - 📫 How to reach me ...
 Pranavkarmacharya@gmail.com